March 12, 2020

 In the U.S., there is no federal law prohibiting price gouging.
 Thus, during the recent COVID-19 outbreak, the Federal Trade Commission has focused on deceptive advertising and consumer fraud.

-In contrast, states such as Washington, New York and California have laws that restrict price gouging.
-On March 4, 2020, Washington Attorney General Ferguson announced that his office is investigating cases of price gouging during the COVID-19 public health emergency.
-On the same day, California declared a state of emergency, which triggers a prohibition against price gouging of food, emergency supplies, medical supplies, gasoline, emergency cleanup services, hotel accommodations, and transportation.
+In contrast, states such as New York and California have laws that restrict price gouging.
+On March 4, 2020, for example, California declared a state of emergency, which triggers a prohibition against price gouging of food, emergency supplies, medical supplies, gasoline, emergency cleanup services, hotel accommodations, and transportation.
+Other State Attorneys General have announced similar investigations.

 In China, the SAMR has wide powers under the Price Law to supervise and inspect the prices of goods and services and to investigate unfair pricing behaviors, including using misleading or false pricing practices, covertly manipulating prices by raising or reducing grade levels of goods and services, and illegally seeking exorbitant profits (even absent any market power).